-The overall process for analyzing single compartment fire scenarios for LPSD fire PRA, regardless of the POS, remains the same as what is presented in reference [1] for full-power fire PRA.
+The overall process for analyzing single compartment fire scenarios for LPSD fire PRA, regardless of the POS, remains the same as what is presented in reference [1] for at-power fire PRA.
 For LPSD fire PRA, the analyst should ensure that the following issues are addressed:

-- The heat release rate (HRR) of the ignition sources and other combustibles reflect the conditions of the POS.
-For example, if the doors of an electrical cabinet are opened during a specific POS, the heat release rate of that cabinet should be modified to reflect the POS-specific condition. - Status of protective barriers should be verified.
-For example, heat shields may be removed temporarily for maintenance work while the ignition sources remain operational. - Status of detection and suppression systems should be verified.
+• The heat release rate (HRR) of the ignition sources and other combustibles reflect the conditions of the POS.
+For example, if the doors of an electrical cabinet with multiple bundles of unqualified cable are opened during a specific POS, the heat release rate of that cabinet should be modified to reflect the POS-specific condition as applicable.
+(Note that most cases do not distinguish between open and closed cabinets.)

+• Status of protective barriers should be verified.
+For example, heat shields may be removed temporarily for maintenance work while the ignition sources remain operational.

+• Status of detection and suppression systems should be verified.
 For example, parts of an automatic suppression system may be valved off for repair or modification work.

+• As noted above, common practice appears to be to maintain fire protection systems in an active/available status as much as possible during outages.
+The plant-specific practice in this regard should be defined and reflected in the analysis.
+Localized system outages (e.g., isolation of an automatic suppression system to allow for hot work) may still occur and should also be considered.

-- If the fire brigade is credited, the path between fire brigade equipment and the PAU should be reviewed and the response time adjusted.
-Longer response times should be used if there is a possibility of maintenance or other activities in the PAUs along the fire brigade's path. - Transient ignition sources should be characterized carefully to reflect the additional items that may be brought into the PAU.
-Under certain POS that include maintenance activity or plant modification, the quantity and type of transient materials may be different. - Secondary combustibles should be specifically characterized in case of POS that include maintenance activities and plant upgrade.
+• If the fire brigade is credited, the path between fire brigade equipment and the PAU should be reviewed and the response time adjusted.
+Longer response times should be used if there is a possibility of maintenance or other activities in the PAUs along the fire brigade's path.

+• Transient ignition sources should be characterized carefully to reflect the additional items that may be brought into the PAU.
+Under certain POS that include maintenance activity or plant modification, the quantity and type of transient materials may be different.

+• Secondary combustibles should be specifically characterized in case of POS that include maintenance activities and plant upgrade.
 Quantity, type and position of potential combustible materials should be identified.

-Where in doubt, conservative assumptions should be used and carefully recorded. - If there is a potential for erecting scaffolding or other structures to be used as a temporary platform for staging maintenance work, the analyst should postulate secondary combustibles accordingly using conservative assumptions where the specifics of the activity may not be completely defined.
+• If there is a potential for erecting scaffolding or other structures to be used as a temporary platform for staging maintenance work, the analyst should postulate secondary combustibles accordingly using conservative assumptions where the specifics of the activity may not be completely defined.